ATTACHMENT, THE BODY & RELATIONAL REPAIR

 • Explore how the body, brain, and autonomic nervous system (ANS) interconnect with relational/attachment trauma

-• Learn about the window of arousal and how to work within it
+• Learn about the window of tolerance and how to work within it

 • Learn about The Polyvagal Theory and apply it to practice

-• Link attachment patterning, the ANS, the window of arousal, and clinical practice
+• Link attachment patterning, the ANS, the window of tolerance, and clinical practice

 • Explore practices for greater therapist embodiment, attunement, and relational practice